How to make cold brew coffee at home | CNN Underscored

 Some people make cold brew without measuring the water, but the professionals insist the hot bloom is key to the process.
 “It highlights a little bit more brightness and more of the delicate flavors of a coffee,” Helfen says.

-Five Star — Star San Brew Sanitizer High Foaming Acid Anionic ($15; amazon.com)
+Five Star — Star San High Foaming Acid Brewing Sanitizer ($15; amazon.com)

 Once you’ve mastered cold brew, check out our guide to DIY whipped coffee.